Designaroni/jekyll-multisites/README.md

 ### Purpose

 The purpose of `jekyll-multisites` is to demonstrate the capabilities of Jekyll as a tool for sharing assets across multiple builds.
-HTML, CSS, JavaScript, image assets, plugins & gems can be shared as the source files for ia system of websites.
+HTML, CSS, JavaScript, image assets, plugins & gems can be shared as the source files for a system of websites.

 ### Usage